ResponsiveImagesCG/newsletters/RICG-newsletter-2014-12-12.md

 ## RICG members talk at talks

-[Here’s](http://www.ami.ca/AMI-tv/Pages/AMI-Inside.aspx) a recap of [Dave Newton’s September talk at Accessibility Camp Toronto](https://speakerdeck.com/newtron/using-responsive-images-responsibly-performance-and-accessibility).
+[Here’s](http://www.ami.ca/AMI-tv/Pages/AMI-Inside.aspx) a video recap of [Dave Newton’s September talk at Accessibility Camp Toronto](https://speakerdeck.com/newtron/using-responsive-images-responsibly-performance-and-accessibility).
 Respimg discussions start at the eight minute mark; Newtron takes center stage from 9:22–16:50.
 The talk and the interview are great, and hey!
 Nice shirt!

 And apparently Yoav brought the house down at [SmashingConf Whistler this past week](http://smashingconf.com/speakers/yoav-weiss).
 “Responsive images are <del>coming</del> here!”
 Yoav’s slides are [here](http://yoavweiss.github.io/smashingconf_whistler/#/).